elte-nlp/elte-nlp-course/nlp_26-encoder-decoder.md

 A prominent way of producing these discrete representations relies on __Discrete Variational Autoencoders__.

-# Variational Autoencoders
+# Variational Autoencoders^[This and the next section on discrete VAEs closely follow the "Variational autoencoders" chapter of @pml2Book.]

 ## Variational methods

 The following situation frequently arises in probabilistic modeling:

 + We are interested in the properties of a complex $p^{*}$ distribution,